etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

     	 <id>ff8081811cc769b4011cc769e49b0002</id>
     </CoreBPGroup>

-This example gives a feel for how to use the runtime model.

-In general when you are working with very generic code (cross-cutting concerns) which applies to all business objects then it can make sense to consider using the runtime model.
+In general, when you are working with very generic code (cross-cutting concerns) which applies to all business objects, then using the runtime model can be considered.

 ##  Testing